 "Well, if you insist.
 I'll see you later, then."

 After an initial fumble for the door handle, Lilly opened the door and closed it behind her, leaving her alone in the corridor.
-See.
+My parents.
 Before she was aware of what she was doing, she had sunk to her knees, weeping openly into her hands, succumbing to one final tragic thought.